 Dramaturged by Stephanie Wong

-Live music by Sally Zori & Kelsey Kanatan Wavey
+Sound Design by Sally Zori in collaboration with Kelsey Kanatan Wavey and Emily Jane King

 Featuring performances by Camille Legg, Pedro Augusto Meza, Rae Takei, Emily Jane King, Sally Zori, and Kelsey Kanatan Wavey.